 To learn more about what unemployment benefits you (and your employees) can qualify for, check out our guide on unemployment benefits and COVID-19.

 Preparing for future relief programs

 A common theme we saw in businesses that had trouble getting a PPP loan was not having the right tax documents and financial records ready.
-If you haven’t completed your taxes for 2019 yet, this should be your top priority, especially because the filing deadline has passed and penalties are starting to accumulate.
+Having your 2019 or 2020 tax returns prepped or filed is essential to applying for any relief funds.
 At Bench, we can help you get caught up on overdue books fast, and connect you with tax professionals to help you resolve your tax situation with the best possible outcome.
 Learn more.

 Once you have an accurate tax return and up-to-date financials, you’ll be prepared for any future relief programs that may be introduced.
 (Plus, the sooner you file your return, the sooner you’ll get your tax refund.)

 So if you want to position your business to take full advantage of any relief programs, the best thing you can do today is to get your bookkeeping and taxes taken care of.

 If you don’t have a bookkeeping and tax solution in place today, Bench can help.
 We’ll get your books caught up for a flat rate, and we’ll get your taxes filed too.
 Learn more with a free consultation.

 You can be eligible for payroll tax credits if you keep your employees on payroll, if you paid COVID-19-related sick leave for employees, or if you had to suspend operations.

 Further reading: Employee Retention Credits: A Simple Guide (COVID-19)